Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis methodology

 Electron and muon candidates are required to originate from the primary vertex.
 Thus, the significance of the track’s transverse impact parameter calculated relative to the beam line, $|d_0/\sigma_{d_{0}}|$, must be smaller than 3.0 for muons and less than 5.0 for electrons.
 Furthermore, the longitudinal impact parameter, $z_0$ (the difference between the $z$-coordinate of the point on the track at which $d_0$ is defined and the longitudinal position of the primary vertex), is required to satisfy $|z_0 \cdot \sin(\theta)| <$ 0.5 mm.

-Events are required to contain exactly two same-flavour leptons.
+Events are required to contain exactly two same-flavour leptons passing the lepton selection.
 The two leptons must be of opposite electric charge and their invariant mass must satisfy $66 < \Mll < 116$~\GeV.
+No additional veto on the presence of leptons of different flavour is applied.
 Table~\ref{tab:DataZleptons} shows the number of events satisfying the above selection criteria in the electron channel and the muon channel.
 Also given are the estimated contributions from the background sources described below in Section~\ref{sec:backgrounds}.